scorpiodiagrams/Scorpio/docs/Usage.md

 ## Gitwrapping

-> Gitwrapping applies javascript transformation to raw text and images held at GitHub.
+> Gitwrapping applies JavaScript transformation to raw text and images held at GitHub.
 This is intended for trying out the software for your personal use.
 It is not suitable for medium or high volume traffic.
 Gitwrapping gives a free and quick way to use Scorpio's diagram markdown with your own diagrams on your own GitHub repo.
 If you want to use the software on a more sustained basis, then see 'Self Hosting'.

 Currently gitwrapping is only suitable for developers.
 It requires being comfortable using git.